sourishkrout/loon/README.md

 Luna is my white German Shepherd dog and she'll be helping us experiment with generative AI in this [runme.dev](https://runme.dev) notebook.

 In this case, we chose to leverage OpenAI's Dall-E image editing capabilities.

+## Get Started

 Hop over to [AI.md](AI.md) to jump right in.